nasa/cumulus/README.md

 You will be prompted to select the type of change (patch/minor/major).
 Lerna will update the version of all packages after the selection.

-Your next steps should be:

-1. Commit the package version updates that are made by Lerna.
+![](https://static.notion-static.com/13acbe0a-c59d-4c42-90eb-23d4ec65c9db/Screen_Shot_2018-03-15_at_12.21.16_PM.png)

+#### Update the Changelog

-2. Update the CHANGELOG.md.
+Update the CHANGELOG.md.
 Put a header under the 'Unreleased' section with the new version number and the date.

-3. Add a link reference for the github "compare" view at the bottom of the CHANGELOG.md, following the existing pattern.
+Add a link reference for the github "compare" view at the bottom of the CHANGELOG.md, following the existing pattern.
 This link reference should create a link in the CHANGELOG's release header to changes in the corresponding release.

+#### Update the example package.json

-4. Update the Cumulus package versions in the example/package.json
+Update example/package.json to point to the new Cumulus packages.

-Commit all changes and open a PR.

-The version number updates should be put in a PR and committed to master along with the changelog updates.
-After merging to master, tag the master branch with a release using the new version number.

-#### Release PR

-Release PRs **MUST** be named with `release-` prefix.
-This will kick off the AWS integration tests in the CI process and ensures that package updates are fully tested on AWS before publication to NPM.

-### Publishing to NPM

-All packages on master branch are automatically published to NPM.

-Follow the following steps to publish to NPM:

-- Create a new branch from `master` and call it `release-version-<version_number>`
-- Run `yarn update`
-- Select the correct version upgrade type (e.g. major/minor/patch)

-![](https://static.notion-static.com/13acbe0a-c59d-4c42-90eb-23d4ec65c9db/Screen_Shot_2018-03-15_at_12.21.16_PM.png)

-- Update CHANGELOG.md
-- Push to Github
+#### Create a git tag

+The CHANGELOG changes and package updates should be pushed to git.
+Then tag the release.
+The tag is what tells npm what to publish, so it is important for this branch to be up to date with master and have all these changes pushed.

-- Create a new git tag
+Create a new git tag

   $ git tag -a v1.x.x -m "version 1.x.x release"

-- Push the tag to github
+Push the tag to github

   $ git push origin v1.x.x

+#### PR and merge to master

-- Create a PR against the `master` branch
+Create a PR against the `master` branch

-- After the PR is merged, update the (tag) and give a proper title and copy the release details from the CHANGELOG.md to the release
+After the PR is merged, update the (tag) and give a proper title and copy the release details from the CHANGELOG.md to the release

 ![](https://static.notion-static.com/def32886-040c-4df9-9462-8b2418cbb925/Release_v1_3_0__nasa_cumulus.png)